Gravity block energy storage

 The required energy input

-For the storage facility to generate 2,800 MWh of electricity, the electrical hoists lifting the blocks to the top of the building will use more electricity than 2,800 MWh to allow for energy losses.
+For the storage facility to output 2,800 MWh of electricity, the electrical hoists lifting the blocks to the top of the building will use more electricity than 2,800 MWh to allow for energy losses.

 Assume the block storage energy efficiency = 80%